Uko/UILoadingView/README.md

 If you have a git tracked project, you can add UILoadingView as a submodule to your project.

 1. Move inside your git tracked project.
-2. Add UILoadingView as a submodule using `git submodule add git://github.com/Uko/UILoadingView.git` .
+2. Add UILoadingView as a submodule using `git submodule add git://github.com/Uko/UILoadingView.git UILoadingView`.
 3. Open your project in Xcode, than drag and drop `UILoadingView.h` and `UILoadingView.m` to your classes group (in the Groups & Files view).
 4. Don't select Copy items and select a suitable Reference type (relative to project should work fine most of the time).